Thelucasbr/gas-station-sales-analysis/README.md

 # Gas Station Sales Analysis

-This is a simulated data project analyzing sales from a fictional gas station using Google Sheets.
+This is a simulated data project analyzing sales from a gas station using Google Sheets.

 ## Objective